-For decades, care givers have struggled to consolidate patient data into one centralized location.
-Data is currently scattered among various primary care physicians, clinical trial databases, mobile health devices, third-party labs, and specialists.
-Having all of this information in disparate locations has created gaps that often lead to missed or incorrect diagnoses.
-This issue of interoperability, has garnered the attention of Apple in recent years.
-By turning the iPhone into a tool that aggregates, stores, and shares medical information, Apple seeks to address the interoperability crisis by making patients the center for health data.
-Apple started working towards this goal in 2016 when it acquired Gliimpse, a personal health data aggregator.
-Since the Gliimpse acquisition, Apple has continued its efforts to coalesce medical data through a partnership with Health Gorilla that brings diagnostic information to the iPhone.
-With the Health Gorilla partnership and Gliimpse acquisition under its belt, Apple is currently pursuing cloud hosting companies as acquisition targets to help the iPhone become an aggregator and disseminator of health data.
-Companies with data collection service offerings should be encouraged by the fact that Apple is not the only multinational technology company that sees growth opportunities in the space.
-Amazon is also starting to get involved in the process of uniting disparate streams of health information.
-1492 has identified drawing health data from electronic health records as one of its focus areas.
-1492 is still in its infancy, but with a great deal of cash on their balance sheets, we can expect both Amazon and Apple to develop their data aggregation capabilities via investments and acquisitions.
+For decades, caregivers have struggled to consolidate patient data into one centralized location.
+Having healthcare information in disparate locations has created gaps that often lead to missed diagnoses.
+Apple has started addressing the issue of interoperability, by seeking to turn the iPhone into a tool that aggregates, stores, and shares medical information.
+Apple started working towards this goal in 2016 when it acquired Gliimpse, a personal health data aggregator, and has since continued its efforts through a partnership with Health Gorilla to bring diagnostic information to the iPhone.
+Not to be outdone, Amazon’s 1492 has identified drawing health data from electronic health records as one of its focus areas.
+1492 is still in its infancy, but with cash on their balance sheets, we can expect both Amazon and Apple to pursue cloud hosting companies as acquisition targets to develop their data aggregation capabilities.

-While the rise of telemedicine is typically associated with companies like Teladoc and Doctor on Demand, there has been increased interest in the space from new entrants Alphabet and Amazon.
-At this point, we can only speculate what Amazon’s telemedicine goals are.
-We know that 1492 wants to build a telemedicine platform, however it is unclear whether Amazon will approach this by becoming an online pharmacy or by using its Echo devices to develop tools for remote patient monitoring.
-One hurdle Amazon will need to address to pursue the latter option in earnest is making Echo and other Alexa devices HIPAA-compliant.
-Once Amazon demonstrates that it can safely store patient information, we can expect Amazon to be more active in telemedicine.
-In contrast to Amazon’s vague telemedicine ambitions, Alphabet has made concrete steps into telehealth through GV’s participation in Science 37’s $29 million Series C round.
-Science 37 aims to provide a site-less solution for clinical trials by serving patients in their home in an effort to make it easier for patients to participate in clinical trials.
+Telemedicine has seen increased interest from Alphabet and Amazon.
+At this point, we can only speculate what Amazon’s telemedicine goals are, however the idea that Amazon will break into the online pharmacy business was underscored in late October when the company received wholesale pharmacy licenses in 12 states.
+In contrast, Alphabet has made concrete steps into telehealth through GV’s participation in Science 37’s $29 million Series C. Science 37 aims to provide a site-less solution for clinical trials by serving patients at home, therefore increasing participation rates.
 As GV continues to pay attention to telemedicine, and Amazon solidifies its ambitions, the telehealth industry will likely continue its trend of growing through acquisitions.

-The healthcare industry is at an inflection point, with Alphabet, Amazon, and Apple building up their health technology capabilities by focusing primarily on data aggregation, data analytics, telemedicine, and sensors.
 Alphabet and Apple have played the largest role in health technology so far, as is demonstrated by the FDA announcing that Verily and Apple were selected as two of the nine companies in the FDA’s pre-certification program pilot.
-In contrast, Amazon has been more covert in its pursuits in the healthcare sector.
-When Alphabet, Amazon, and Apple pay attention to an issue, the rest of the world usually follows suit and becomes attentive.
+In contrast, Amazon has been more covert in its healthcare pursuits.
+When Alphabet, Amazon, and Apple pay attention to an issue, the rest of the world usually follows suit.
 This phenomenon can be expected in healthcare as well.
-The big three’s interest in certain subsectors will likely incite the healthcare industry’s largest players to acquire in the same areas for fear that they will be left behind.
-As a byproduct of Alphabet, Amazon and Apple’s attention, companies in the healthcare subsectors discussed can therefore expect M&A opportunities from the likes of IBM, Microsoft, Allscripts, Telus, Roper Technologies, and other companies that are the most active digital health acquirers.
+As a byproduct of the big three’s interest in certain subsectors, we foresee the healthcare industry’s largest players acquiring in the same areas for fear that they will be left behind.